-University Parallel Dual Enrollment Admission's Packet
+University Parallel Dual Enrollment Application Packet

 All courses employ the Northeast State grading scale.
 Most institutions receiving transfer credit require that the student earn at least a "C" average on college-level work to be transferred.
 Although Northeast State students have successfully transferred to numerous colleges and universities, it is the responsibility of students who are not planning to attend Northeast State after high school to contact the